pgtipping/Synthalyst/memory-bank/progress.md

    - Includes email logs monitoring with filtering and statistics
    - Features responsive layout with mobile support
    - Provides sidebar navigation for easy access to different sections
+   - Implements robust error handling for API calls and missing data

 4. **Knowledge GPT**: